sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/1 - Abort Abort/1 - Abort.md

 Sans realized quicker than the human did.
 Before Frisk could bounce back, before he could strike again -

-One well-timed bone pillar struck through the ground with surprising speed, lancing the human through his chest, impaling and lifting him from the ground.
+One well-timed bone pillar struck through the ground with surprising speed, lancing the human through the chest, impaling and lifting him from the ground.

 The knife clattered to the ground.
 Sans quickly swiped it before Frisk could get any ideas, but the murderer's choked breaths and wide eyes told him that, at least for now, the fight was over.